EddyLuten/bhreia.com/docs/adventures/blue-skies/sidequests/swamp-witch.md

 ### The Inn

-The **Radenia** inn offers overpriced lodging in a few tiny shared rooms.
+The **Radenia** (Meta: an anagram for *Ariadne*) inn offers overpriced lodging in a few tiny shared rooms.
 The owner takes advantage of the fact that it's the only safe place to stay out here in the boonies.
 On a large and prominent plaque behind the bar is an engraving with the words:

 > Nothing is free but the sunrise.